madrasile/M3U8Parser/README.md

 Usage
 -----

-There are three way to create manifest object :
+First you have to create a Parser object following one of these methods :
 - From link :
 ```python
 parser = M3U8Parser(link = theLink)